 Tailoring pentesting to HIPAA requirements

-What sets a HIPAA penetration test apart is its focus on the unique requirements of the healthcare sector.
+What sets a HIPAA penetration test apart is its focus on the healthcare sector’s unique requirements.
 HIPAA mandates the protection of patient health information (PHI), requiring that healthcare providers and their business associates implement appropriate administrative, physical, and technical safeguards.
 Penetration testing for HIPAA compliance specifically targets these safeguards, ensuring they are robust enough to protect sensitive patient data from unauthorized access and breaches.

 Common areas of scope of HIPAA pentesting